History Department (HIS)

 American Environmental History

 This course studies human societies and their changing relationships with their physical and natural surroundings.
 The focus is on the environmental history of North America from pre-Columbian times to the present.
 Topics explored may include the Columbian exchange, evolving concepts of humanity's relationship to nature, the development of a market economy, science and technology, government roles in conservation and preservation, and the recent emergence of an environmental movement.
-Offered Occasionally.
+Offered Spring.

 HIS 318 Cr.3